 Day 3: Whale & Dolphin Watching in Uvita

-Today, drive about 1 hour south to the town of Uvita, home of the famous Marino Ballena National Park—one of the best places in the world to see migrating Humpback Whales (especially from July to October and December to March).
+Today, drive about an hour south to Uvita, home to Marino Ballena National Park—one of the best places to see migrating humpback whales, especially from July to October and December to March.

 Take a whale watching tour for the chance to see these majestic creatures breach and play in the warm coastal waters.
 You might also spot dolphins, sea turtles, and flocks of frigatebirds overhead.
 We saw brown-footed boobies on our tour!

 After your tour, grab lunch in Uvita or Dominical.
-We spent a whole day in Domincal on our trip, walking the beach and looking for birds.
-I found lots of herons and gulls where the River Baru (Rio Baru) flows into the Pacific ocean.
-Enter “Hona Beach Hotel” into your Google Maps and then walk over to the delta from there.
+We spent a full day in Dominical walking the beach and looking for birds, and I found lots of herons and gulls where the Río Barú flows into the Pacific.
+Enter “Hona Beach Hotel” into Google Maps, then walk over to the river delta.

 Today is for serious bird lovers.
-Located about 90 minutes north of Quepos & Manuel Antonio, Carara National Park is a birding hotspot at the transition zone between dry and wet forest ecosystems.
+About 90 minutes north of Quepos and Manuel Antonio, Carara National Park sits in the transition zone between dry and wet forest, which makes it an excellent place for birding.

-Carara is famous for its large population of scarlet macaws, which nest in the park’s ancient trees.
-You might also find manakins, motmots, trogons, and even the elusive rufous-tailed jacamar.
-And look up – there are monkeys in the tree canopy, swinging by their tails.
+Carara is especially known for its large population of scarlet macaws, which nest in the park’s ancient trees.
+You might also spot manakins, motmots, trogons, and even the elusive rufous-tailed jacamar.
+And keep looking up — monkeys often swing through the tree canopy overhead.

 Hire a specialized birding guide to help you spot Scarlet Macaws, Royal Flycatchers, Motmots, and Trogons.